Resonance form factors from finite-volume correlation functions with the external field method: Introduction

 The material of the present paper is rather technical.
 In order to make the argument easier to follow, here we present a brief synopsis with the focus on the physics content.

 \begin{itemize}

-\item[i)] As already mentioned, the contributions to the form factor fall into two classes.
+\item[i)] In our derivation, we make use of the framework of the non-relativistic effective field theory (NREFT).
+As already mentioned, the contributions to the form factor fall into two classes.
 This is shown in Fig.~\ref{fig:triangle}, where the triangle diagram causes difficulties in the infinite-volume limit, and the local contribution does not.
 Note also that all ingredients needed to construct the triangle diagram are assumed to be known in advance: the external field coupling to a single constituent, and a resonance coupling to the constituents (described by the elastic phase shift at the energies close to the resonance mass).
 By contrast, the contact contribution is unknown and should be determined.
-Such a splitting can be naturally described in an EFT framework, with a Lagrangian similar to the one given in Eq.~(\ref{eq:Lagrangian}).
-Here, the couplings, $C_R,\ldots$ and $C_0,C_2, \ldots$ and $\kappa,\ldots$ describe the single particle form factor, the phase shift and the contact interaction, respectively.
-Our primary aim is thus to determine $\kappa$ on the lattice.
+Such a splitting can be naturally described in an NREFT framework, with a Lagrangian similar to the one given below in Eq.~(\ref{eq:Lagrangian}).
+Here, the coupling $C_R,\ldots$ determines the single particle form factor, the couplings $C_0,C_2$ describe the S-wave elastic scattering phase shift near threshold, and the quantity $\kappa$ characterizes the lowest-order contact interaction.
+Higher-order terms are not displayed explicitly.
+At this order, determining $\kappa$ on the lattice is equivalent to extracting the form factor, which can be straightforwardly calculated from the known analytic expression in the infinite volume that contains $\kappa$ (as well as other constants) as free parameters.

-\item[ii)] In order to describe the form factor, one has to inject a non-zero momentum transfer between the initial and final states.
-This can be achieved by placing a system in a spatially periodic external field, whose frequency is equal to the momentum transfer.
-The details are considered in Sect.~\ref{sec:Mathieu}, where the result of Ref.~\cite{QCDSF:2017ssq} concerning the determination of the form factor of a stable particle using the Feynman-Hellmann method has been re-derived and extended (see Sect.~\ref{sec:energyshift-1}).